joe-antognini/joe-antognini.github.io/_drafts/logits.md

 With this intuition of what we want out of the function, we could have simply guessed the correct answer all along!
-A useful tool in the mathematics toolbag is that if you want a differentiable function that maps the real numbers onto the range $(0, 1)$ the sigmoid function fits the bill.
-(In fact, the sigmoid function is used for this purpose to prove that the real numbers in the range $(0, 1)$ are uncountable.)
-Since we want to do the opposite and take the reals between $(0, 1)$ and map them onto the reals between $(-\infty, \infty)$, we want to use its inverse: which turns out to be the definition of the logit!
+A useful tool in the mathematics toolbag is that if you want a differentiable function that maps the real numbers onto the range $(0, 1)$, then the sigmoid function fits the bill.
+(In fact, the sigmoid function can be used for this purpose to prove that the real numbers in the range $(0, 1)$ are uncountable.)
+Since we want to do the opposite and take the reals between $(0, 1)$ and map them onto the reals between $(-\infty, \infty)$, we want to use its inverse --- which turns out to be the definition of the logit!

+## The easy way to logistic regression

+Going back to our linear model, if we now are modeling logits,

+$$\textrm{logit} \equiv \log \left( \frac{p}{1 - p} \right) = \textbf{w}
+\textbf{x}$$,

+and we train it to minimize the squared error between the class probability and the label, we find that our model is nothing more than logistic regression.
+(Strictly speaking, logistic regression minimizes the cross-entropy, but the two loss functions converge to the same point.)

+## Logits and neural networks

+Logits come up frequently in neural networks for essentially the same reason that they are useful for logistic regression.
+Oftentimes we would like our neural network to spit out a classification probability and a neural network is nothing more than a series of linear transformations (or affine transformations if you want to be technical), each immediately followed by pointwise non-linear mappings.
+To get a probability out at the end, we need to squash the entire real number line onto the range $(0, 1)$.
+If the neural network is a binary classifier, we can do this most easily with a single output neuron that has a sigmoid activation function.
+But if the neural network is properly trained (so that the output correctly represents probabilities), then the pre-activation value of the neuron is a logit.

+It is particularly useful to work with logits because we may find ourselves confronted with training cases that have very high or low probabilities.
+When calculating something like the cross-entropy loss it can be difficult to do correctly if the probability comes to close to 1 because we may encounter rounding errors with a number like 0.999999999.
+But if we do the same calculation with logits, we have no problem because we are just dealing with the number 20.
+Incidentally, this is the rationale behind functions in tensorflow like `sigmoid_cross_entropy_with_logits`.

+## A postscript on the softmax function

+So far we have just been dealing with binary classifiers.
+But we usually have more than two classes in our problem.
+The softmax function is just a generalization of the sigmoid function to map logits onto probabilities when there are more than two classes.
+Now, instead of comparing the odds of a case being in one class against a single other class, the softmax function compares the odds of the case being in one particular class against being in *any* other class.